 They’d want to look at this quite frankly, because this is the best system I’ve ever seen.
 I’ve been involved as an HR person at this library system for seventeen years.
-Prior to this I was in higher education, and prior to that – health care.
-So, I’ve seen a lot of different performance appraisal systems and the approach we’ve been using these last four, or five years, are hands-down the best.
+Prior to this I was in higher education, and prior to that—health care.
+I’ve seen a lot of different performance appraisal systems and the approach we’ve been using these last four, or five years, are hands-down the best.

 Traditionally, you have to look at how this person has performed over the last year.
 You try to take a whole year’s worth of feedback and condense it into some form, that some HR person, somewhere created for you to use.
 It might not even feel like it’s right for you.
 But somebody, the higher-ups, decided this is the way we’re going to do this.

-So then they’ve got, usually, a 3-point, or 5-point Likert style scale, maybe a 7-point scale that you’re supposed to rate people on in certain categories.
-That’s uncomfortable because you want to be consistent, but every supervisor rates people a little differently, so staff takes issues with that.
+Then they’ve got, usually, a 3-point, or 5-point Likert style scale, maybe a 7-point scale that you’re supposed to rate people on in certain categories.
+That’s uncomfortable because you want to be consistent, but every supervisor rates people a little differently, so staff take issues with that.

 It just doesn’t feel good to people.
 And yet, it’s something that’s so important to do because people need feedback.
 We have to have this kind of documented feedback so that we can help people grow, we can justify their promotions.
 If there’s performance concerns, we have that documented feedback so that we can begin some kind of progressive disciplinary action, if necessary.

 But under most circumstances, performance management does not really involve disciplinary action.
 That’s like few and far between.
 But those are the cases that everybody thinks of.